JohnHowes93/nc-news-fe/checklist.md

 ## README

+// FIX PROBLEMS POSTING COMMENTS, ADDING NEW COMMENT SHOULD SHOW IMMEDIATELY

 Firstly I think your efforts to try something a little different here with react-table should be commended.
 This works well although I think more could be done to make the styles a little more appealing.
 It definitely acheives the functionality that is needed for the app.

 - If you can find a logo to replace the react logo, please do it!